wisniewskikr/chrisblog-it-java-springboot/others/security/html/html-springsec-sso-authn-oidcoauth2-keykloack-authr-config/README.md

      * Log in to Keycloak
      * Configure Keycloak Realm
      * Configure Keycloak Client
-     * Configure Keycloak Groups
+     * Configure Keycloak Realm Roles
-     * Configure Keycloak User
+     * Configure Keycloak Users
 1. Start application with `mvn spring-boot:run`
 1. In any browser display not secured Public Page with `http://localhost:8080`
 1. In any browser display secured User Page (credentials **user / user123** or **admin / admin123**) with `http://localhost:8080/user`